- Chart

 Strengths

-- Global operational presence and diverse client base.
+- Global operational presence and diverse customer base.

 Weaknesses

-- Competition from larger, more diversified integrated service companies.
+- Competition from larger, more diversified energy service companies.

 Opportunities

-- Increased demand for subsea services in emerging markets.
+- Increased demand for subsea inspection and integrity management services for aging infrastructure.

 Threats

-- Regulatory changes and environmental concerns impacting offshore activities.
+- Regulatory changes or environmental concerns impacting offshore operations.

 - Geopolitical instability affecting global energy markets.